 A young person’s struggles with a mental health concern or addiction shouldn’t keep them from succeeding in life.
-By taking part in the Ascension program, an adolescent partial hospitalization program (PHP) at Seven Hills Hospital, young people ages 11-17 can get the support they need to regain hope for a brighter tomorrow.
+By taking part in an adolescent partial hospitalization program (PHP) at Seven Hills Hospital, young people ages 12-17 can get the support they need to regain hope for a brighter tomorrow.

 About the Ascension Program - Adolescent Partial Hospitalization Program